 - The LBAT France program takes students to France each summer for a 12-credit / 10-week summer LBAT program in Paris and Nice.
 This is a French-only program, in which all courses are taught in French.
 Students are housed in the center of Paris, at walking distance from Notre-Dame, in the Marais district.
 (For info on the Paris LBAT program, please contact Drs.
 Boulard, Gall, Ippolito.
 For info on the Nice LBAT program, please contact Dr. Cottille-Foley.)

 - The LBAT Senegal program takes students to Dakar, Senegal, each summer for a 6-credit 5-week program.
 This is a French-only program, in which all courses are taught in French.
 Programs offers multiple excursions all over Senegal and allow for a real discovery of African cultures.
 (For info on the Senegal LBAT program, please contact Mr. Samba Sy.)

-- The French - Sciences - Sustainability Program at Georgia Tech-Lorraine, will start in spring 2019 and take students to Metz, France at Georgia-Tech Lorraine for a 12-credit semester program, in which French is combined with Engineering and Social Sciences (taught in English).
+- The SLS-France Program at Georgia Tech-Lorraine, will start in spring 2019 and take students to Metz, France at Georgia-Tech Lorraine for a 12-credit semester program, in which French is combined with Engineering and Social Sciences (taught in English).
 8 French courses are offered.
 (For info on this program, please contact Dr. Ippolito).

 - Student may also take one course of French (4 levels offered) each summer at Georgia Tech-Lorraine, while taking courses in other disciplines.
 (For info on this program, please contact Dr. Ippolito and Dr. Kozhanova).